 We have created a fun version of what the gallery will look like, so that you can see how your work will be displayed during the event.
 You can visit that site here:

-It costs £5 to enter this competition, once we've received your entry we will email you to let you know if your entry has been successful to be included in the exhibition and if it has, how to pay.
+It costs £5 to enter the exhibtion, once we've received your entry we will email you to let you know if your entry has been successful to be included in the exhibition and if it has, how to pay.

 Email firstname.lastname@example.org with an image of your artwork (file size 1mb or thereabouts) In the subject of the email, state “huunuu art exhibition”.
 Include: